notgosu/yii2-meta-tag-module/README.md

 # Yii2 meta tag module
-This behavior allow to create dynamic meta tags and fulfil them at any model.
+This module allow to create dynamic meta tags and fulfil them at any model.

 ## Install

-The preferred way to install this extension is through [composer](http://getcomposer.org/download/).
+The preferred way to install this module is through [composer](http://getcomposer.org/download/).

 Either run